wearedevx/keystone/docs/README.md

 - **reader** : can only read files from the the environment and pull them locally
 - **contributor** : can read, write and add new files to the environment
-- **administrator** : all the above plus configure roles for members in the environment
+- **administrator** : all the above, plus can configure roles for members in the environment

 <img src="assets/ks_env_config.gif" height="250"/><br/>